LiteStage: Latency-aware Layer Skipping for Multi-stage Reasoning: Experimental Results

 \subsection{Benefits of Generation Early Exit}

-Figures \ref{figure:ablation}(a)-(c) present ablation studies analyzing the effect of applying generation early exit along with layer skipping.
-When only a few layers are skipped (\textit{e.g.}, 4.0 layers in OBQA), the difference in the number of decoding steps between models with and without generation early exit is negligible (\textit{e.g.}, -0.5\%).
-This indicates that the layer-skip models still generate tokens confidently, with decoding lengths comparable to the full-layer baseline.
-Thus, the speedup at this level of skipping primarily arises from the non-uniform layer budget, for example, by skipping more layers in Stage 2.
+\paragraph{Per-token vs End-to-End Speedup.} Extended generation hinders end-to-end speedup, although per-token latency is reduced by layer skipping.
+Figure~\ref{figure:per_token} illustrates this by comparing per-token and end-to-end speedup.
+We expect enhanced per-token speedup to translate into end-to-end speedup; this ideal behavior is indicated by the dotted line ($y{=}x$) in the figure.
+However, for the baselines, while per-token speedup continues to increase, the end-to-end speedup saturates or decreases.
+This degradation is particularly pronounced under aggressive layer skipping, where per-token speedup is largest.
+In contrast, by incorporating generation early exit, LiteStage effectively enhances end-to-end speedup that often exceeds per-token speedup, reaping the benefits of layer skipping.

-As more layers are skipped, however, the gap in decoding steps increases consistently (\textit{e.g.}, -19.6\% in OBQA and -82.5\% in StrategyQA), producing sequences shorter than those of the full-layer baseline and resulting in proportional latency gain.
-That is, generation early exit enables layer skipping to realize its true end-to-end latency gain, which would otherwise be masked by the extended generation.
-As a result, the speedup gap between LiteStage and the baselines becomes more pronounced at higher skip configurations, as shown in Table \ref{table:main}.
+\paragraph{With and Without Generation Early Exit.} Figure \ref{figure:without_generation_exit} presents ablation studies analyzing the effect of applying generation early exit along with layer skipping.
+When only a few layers are skipped, \textit{e.g.}, 12 (TinyLlama) and 2 (Qwen) sub-layers, the differences in accuracy, latency, and decoding steps between with and without generation early exit are marginal.
+This suggests that, under mild skipping, the models still generate tokens with high confidence, resulting in decoding lengths comparable to those of the full-layer baseline.
+Consequently, the observed speedup in this regime primarily stems from the non-uniform layer budget rather than reduced generation length.
+As more layers are skipped, however, the gap in decoding steps increases consistently (Figures~\ref{figure:without_generation_exit}(e)-(f)), leading to shorter generated sequences than those of the full-layer baseline and yielding proportional latency reductions (Figures~\ref{figure:without_generation_exit}(c)-(d)).

-The corresponding accuracy results are shown in Figures \ref{figure:ablation}(d)–(f).
-The accuracy with and without generation early exit remains comparable in most cases, suggesting that the tokens omitted by early termination contribute little to the final prediction.
-However, the variation slightly increases as a larger portion of decoding steps is truncated.
-For example, in OBQA, the accuracy drops by 2.2\% when 19.6\% decoding steps are reduced.
-Interestingly, in StrategyQA, aggressively reducing decoding steps in StrategyQA by nearly 80\% improves accuracy by 2.6\% and 3.9\%.
-We observe that most of these terminated tokens occur in Stage 2, implying that Stage 2 may generate redundant information that propagates to later stages, potentially confusing the model.
-Despite these minor variations in accuracy due to generation early exit, LiteStage consistently outperforms the baseline methods.
+\paragraph{Accuracy Improvements.} Interestingly, in Figures~\ref{figure:without_generation_exit}(a)-(b), the models with generation early exit achieve even higher accuracy than those without it.
+This indicates that redundantly generated (\textit{i.e.}, low-confidence) tokens under aggressive layer skipping not only fail to contribute meaningfully but can even make it challenging to produce correct final outputs.
+These results further highlight that the effectiveness of LiteStage stems from jointly applying layer skipping and generation early exit.